Contents

 The deferred write protocol can be disabled in the high availability configuration.
 In general, it should be enabled.
 However, if an application only accesses object fields using accessors, instead of directly accessing fields, it will be more performant to disable the deferred write protocol since no modifications are ever done on the local node.
 See the StreamBase® Administration for details on high availability configuration

-StreamBase® supports keep-alive messages between all nodes in a cluster.
+StreamBase® supports keep-alive messages between all nodes

-Keep-alive requests are used to actively determine whether a remote node is still reachable.
+in a cluster.
+Keep-alive requests are used to actively determine whether a remote

-Keep alive messages are sent to remote nodes using the configurable keepAliveSendIntervalSeconds
+node is still reachable.
+Keep alive messages are sent to remote nodes using the

 time interval.

-Figure 4, “Keep-alive protocol” shows how a node is detected as being down.
-Every time a keep-alive request is sent to a remote node, a timer is started
+detected as being down.
+Every time a keep-alive request is sent to a remote node, a

-with a duration of nonResponseTimeoutSeconds
+timer is started with a duration of nonResponseTimeoutSeconds

-.
-This timer is reset when a keep-alive response is received from the remote node.
-If a keep-alive response is not received
+a keep-alive response is received from the remote node.
+If a keep-alive response is

-within the nonResponseTimeoutSeconds
+not received within the nonResponseTimeoutSeconds

-interval, a keep-alive request is sent on the next network interface configured for the node (if any).
-If there are no other
+interval, a keep-alive request is sent on the next network interface configured for

-network interfaces configured for the node, or the nonResponseTimeoutSeconds
+the node (if any).
+If there are no other network interfaces configured for the node,

-has expired on all configured interfaces, all connections to the remote node are dropped, and the remote node is marked Down
+configured interfaces, all connections to the remote node are dropped, and the remote

 .